Turmeric Smoothie Recipe for Arthritis, Inflammation and Painful Joints

-This dark green herb is high in vitamin K for proper calcium metabolism, antioxidant vitamin C, beta-carotene, quercetin and other flavonoids and potent anti-inflammatory volatile oils like myristicin.
+This dark green herb is high in vitamin K for proper calcium metabolism, antioxidant vitamin C, beta-carotene, quercetin and other flavonoids and anti-inflammatory volatile oils like myristicin.

-Chock-full of powerful antioxidants, vitamins and minerals, carrots are also an excellent alkalizer of your body, helping to reduce acidic conditions that promote inflammation.
+Chock-full of antioxidants, vitamins and minerals, carrots are also an excellent alkalizer of your body, helping to reduce acidic conditions that promote inflammation.

-A Harvard School of Public Health study found eating strawberries reduced levels of C-reactive protein in the blood.
+A Harvard School of Public Health study found eating strawberries reduced levels of C-reactive protein in the body.
 C-reactive protein is a strong marker of inflammation and often spikes during rheumatoid arthritis flare ups.

-Many arthritis sufferers have experienced improvement in mobility and significant reductions in arthritic pain when they have ginger regularly.
+Many arthritis sufferers have experienced improvement in mobility and significant reductions in arthritic pain and inflammation when they have ginger regularly.

 If you don’t like ginger yet perhaps try it with a smaller piece at the start and slowly increase it over time.
-Its powerful effects on arthritis certainly make it well worth adding to this smoothie recipe.
+Its powerful effects on joint pain makes it well worth adding to your diet wherever you can.